browser-research/track-api/README.md

-# api.browser-research.com
+# Tracker API

-Open-source API for browser data gathering
+The repository is dedicated to the Tracker API.
+This tiny application is a gateway that provides a tracking script and processes incoming requests from the client-side.
+Tracker collects elementary browser data, transforms information into the structured JSON, and pushes the JSON to a local/remote MongoDB database.

+**Requirements:**

+- Python >3.4
+- MongoDB >4.0

-## Steps to run
+## Steps to run:

+**Step #1:** Create virtualenv:

-- virtualenv .venv
+> virtualenv .venv

-- Activate env and make sure that virtualenv is using Python 3
+**Step #2:** Activate env:

+> source ./.venv/bin/activate

+**Step #3:** Install requirements:

-- pip install -r .\requirements.txt
+> pip install -r .\requirements.txt

-- Copy .env-sample and save as .env
+**Step #4:** Copy .env-sample and save as .env
-- Replace database credentials in .env
+**Step #5:** Replace database credentials and TRACKER_HOSTNAME in .env
-- Replace API_HOSTNAME in .env with localhost (make sure that port matches) or production domain
+**Step #6:** Run application:

-- python app.py
+> python app.py
-- Replace 127.0.0.1 to localhost to avoid CORS issues

-## Deploy in production
+## Deployment:

+As the application is built around Flask (Python single-treaded framework), the simplest way to increase application performance is to run Tracker using multiple workers.
+For that reason, we recommend you using Nginx as a proxy server, and Gunicorn as the application server.
+The example of Nginx configuration you may find in nginx.conf-sample.
+Also, remember to change ENV value from DEVELOPMENT to PRODUCTION.

+**Start Tracker API with single gunicorn worker (small VMs):**
-- One worker (tiny servers) > gunicorn -w 1 -b 127.0.0.1:5005 app:app
+gunicorn -w 1 -b 127.0.0.1:5005 app:app

+**Start Tracker API with N workers:**
-- Five workers (powerful VMs) > gunicorn -w 5 -b 127.0.0.1:5005 app:app
+gunicorn -w N -b 127.0.0.1:5005 app:app

+## Notes:

+- For config example of systemctl service check systemctl.service-sample
+- The deployment post is 5005, while development is 5000
+- Application is deployed at https://tracker.browsere-research.com